Chapter 2 DaSEH Infrastructure

 Here you can see the schedule from one of our past DaSEH codeathons.

-We often discovered that many of the participants would have common interests or challenges that they would sometimes decide to tackle together or share resources on the topic.
+We often discovered that many of the participants would have common interests or challenges, leading to peer support (e.g., sharing resources) or tackling a problem together.
 We would encourage learners to help others, as this process can really solidify understanding of a topic.
-This can also lead to new collaborations between attendees.
+We believe this can also lead to new collaborations between professional learners.

-This also allowed us as instructors to determine who might need extra assistance and what kind of resources we might share with them.
+Stand-ups also allowed us (the instructors) to determine who might need extra assistance and what kind of resources we might share with them.

-Feedback from participants suggested that they really enjoyed the stand up process.
+Feedback from participants suggests that they really enjoyed the stand-up process.

 2.6 Data

-All of the data used in the modules are also included in the GitHub repository within the data folder.
-This data can be reused separately outside of our our module materials for other uses.
+All of the data used in the modules are hosted in the GitHub repository within the data folder.
+This data can be reused separately outside of our our module materials.

 - Download the full DaSEH GitHub repository and find the data in the folder or directory called data.